openmv/openmv/README.md

 The OpenMV project was successfully funded on Kickstarter in 2015 and has evolved significantly since its inception.
 For more information, visit [https://openmv.io](https://openmv.io).

-## TensorFlow support
-The OpenMV firmware supports loading quantized TensorFlow Lite models.
-The firmware supports loading external models that reside on the filesystem to memory (on boards with SDRAM), and internal models (embedded into the firmware) in place.
-To load an external TensorFlow model from the filesystem from Python use [`tf`](https://docs.openmv.io/library/omv.tf.html) Python module.
-For information on embedding TensorFlow models into the firmware, and loading them, please see [TensorFlow Support](https://github.com/openmv/openmv/blob/master/lib/tflm/README.md).

 ## Interface library

 The OpenMV Cam comes built-in with an RPC (Remote Python/Procedure Call) library which makes it easy to connect the OpenMV Cam to another microcontroller like the Arduino or ESP8266/32.
 The RPC Interface Library works over: